yegor256/blog/_posts/2016/jun/2016-06-21-how-to-hire-programmer.md

 That's what [Agile]({% pst 2016/jul/2016-07-11-mistakes-in-agile-manifesto %})
 recommends, and I second that&mdash;face-to-face communication is more valuable than documentation.
-Don't write any documentation, don't specify what exactly you need to develop, and don't think too much about your "user stories".
+Don't write any documentation, don't specify what exactly you need to develop, and don't think too much about your "user stories."
 It's all in the past.
 Modern software engineers figure everything out by themselves.
 Just let him be creative and communicative.
 If something isn't clear, just call him.
 Remember, a Skype call is